 ILP volunteers typically serve by helping children learn English, but the program in Romania is really unique.
-Volunteers serve by spending time with children in an orphanage — part of that includes volunteering in the orphanage-extension apartments, where children from the orphanage live in a more family-like setting.
+Volunteers serve by spending time with children in the orphanage program — part of that includes volunteering in the orphanage-extension apartments, where children from the orphanage live in a more family-like setting.
 It's a really special experience.

 How Will I Be Helping?